FUS-Aducanumab

 Study Design

-Arms: Single arm: Aducanumab + focused ultrasound (one hemisphere) vs untreated contralateral hemisphere as control
+Arms: Single arm: Aducanumab + focused ultrasound applied to one hemisphere; contralateral homologous regions (aducanumab alone, no FUS) served as internal control

 Patients per Arm: 3 participants total